Where to Look for Jobs

 Handshake is a powerful job search tool that the University of Cincinnati provides free to all UC students and alumni.
 Handshake helps all students find meaningful careers.

 Thousands of employers use Handshake to recruit college students and recent graduates for part-time, full-time, internship, co-op, and permanent positions.

 Career fairs offer a time and place for job-seekers and recruiters to meet each other.
 UC hosts a number of career fairs every year.
 To find upcoming career fairs, log into your Handshake account, go to "Events," and choose "Fair Search."

-The Fall and Spring Career Fairs are your opportunity to meet with employers who are eager to fill full-time, co-op, and internship positions with candidates like you.
-About 170 employers attend the fair each day.
+At the Professional and Technical Career Fair, held in September and February, you will meet employers who are eager to fill full-time, co-op, and internship positions with candidates like you.
+About 120 employers attend the fair each day.
 Students can talk directly with company representatives about the organization's work, culture, and hiring needs.